 Meet Our Students

-HESA’s MA and PhD students have an extraordinary range of backgrounds, experiences, research interests, and talents.
+HESA’s M.A. and Ph.D. students have an extraordinary range of backgrounds, experiences, research interests, and talents.
 Below are profiles of just a few of our wonderful students!

-Steph is a second-year doctoral student in the Higher Education and Student Affairs program at The Ohio State University.
+Steph is a third-year doctoral student in the Higher Education and Student Affairs program at The Ohio State University.
 She is serving as the Student Personnel Assistantship (SPA) GA.
 She is originally from England, but spent most of her childhood and upbringing in Huntsville, Alabama.

 Steph received her undergraduate degree from the University of Alabama in History and completed her master’s program in 2017 at the University of Alabama in Higher Education Administration.

 Steph is particularly interested in working and researching in the area of student retention and persistence.
 She has worked in residence life, student success initiatives, programming for students with children, and parent and family orientation.

 Some of her favorite things include: her dog Dobby, everything Harry Potter related, Alabama football (Roll Tide!), and anything green.